Venus Class LKS2

 French

-We will continue to revise all the elements learnt to date, including colours, numbers, food and clothing .
-We will move our learning on to the topics of holidays and celebrations.
+We will continue to revise all the elements learnt to date, including colours, numbers, food and clothing, festivals .
+We will move our learning on to the topics of weather and school instructions.
 The children will learn through songs, stories, poems, games and movement.
 We will then begin to recognise and decode simple words and phrases.

 Ways you can help at home